Digital Design (CS-120):

 wrap-around, 2's complement representation, signed addition,

 the negative of a number, add/subtract circuit.

-latches (RS and D type), single-bit and multi-bit;
+flip-flops (RS and D type), registers, RAM and address decoding.

 reusing hardware, need for timing signals, two-phase clocks,

 machine and assembly language of the simple processor &

 example assembly programs: